 7. The Amulet of Samarkand by Jonathan Stroud – If you’re going through Harry Potter withdrawals, this is a fantastic series.
 It’s not modern, like Harry Potter, but the fully-formed magical world (in this case peppered with magicians and djinn) is just as smart, clever, and thrilling as J.K.
 Rowling’s.
 Nathanial is an apprentice to a fairly low-level magician and, after a public humiliation, decides to take matters into his own hands and summon a djinni.
 But that djinni, Bartimeaus, turns out to be a lot for one eleven-year-old magician-in-training to handle.
 Simon Jones narrates all four of the books, and there is, in my opinion, no one better, even Jim Dale.

-8. The Thief Lord by Cornelia Funke – You probably know Cornelia Funke from her best-selling Inkheart series, but this is my favorite of her books.
+8. The Thief Lord by Cornelia Funke – You may already know Cornelia Funke from her best-selling Inkheart series, but this is my favorite of her books.
 About two orphaned brothers on the run to escape their very unkind aunt and uncle.
 I couldn’t tell where the story was going and loved every minute of it.
 It’s also narrated by Simon Jones and it is just pure fun.